Haugsdal/App-Arbeidskrav/README.md

 - content
 - timestamp

+The `User` entity represents a mail in the database with fields:
+- id (primary key)
+- username
+- email
+- password

 ### Repository
-The `MailRepository` provides data access methods:
+The `MailRepository` and `UserRepository` provides data access methods:
 - Basic CRUD operations (from JpaRepository)
 - Custom finder methods